sangramsinghg/berkeley_fintech_module_18_challenge/README.md

 ```python
 streamlit run pychain.py
 ```
-strealmlit should open automatically in a browser.
+streamlit should open automatically in a browser.
 If it does not, please follow the instructions on the command line.

 ---